AristaFederal/Newsletter/docs/index.md

 In an era where federal agencies are under mounting pressure to modernize infrastructure, reduce waste, and improve operational efficiency, __Arista Federal__ is uniquely positioned to deliver the __modern operating model__ government IT leaders are asking for.

 Federal agencies share a common goal: to streamline spending and modernize technology in support of their mission.
-Regardless of political affiliation, reducing inefficiencies and advancing operational capabilities remains a top priority
+Regardless of political affiliation, reducing inefficiencies and advancing operational capabilities remains a top priority.
 Arista answers this call by providing a __unified platform for simplicity, automation, and performance.__

 **The Modern Operating System for Government**